batermj/data_sciences_campaign/Python/REFERENCES.md

 + A curated list of awesome Python frameworks, libraries, software and resources https://awesome-python.com/, https://github.com/vinta/awesome-python
 + A curated list of awesome Python frameworks, libraries and software, https://github.com/uhub/awesome-python
 + https://github.com/fbkarsdorp
++ A curated list of analytics frameworks, software and other tools. https://github.com/onurakpolat/awesom…, https://github.com/onurakpolat/awesome-analytics

 ## Jupyter
 + This repo contains Jupyter notebooks, along with related code and example data, for a tutorial on the use of D3 in Jupyter., https://github.com/stitchfix/d3-jupyter-tutorial